 The majority of the Cape Spencer Property is comprised of forested land that has not been developed for other purposes to date.
 Most of this is privately held, as noted above.
-On this basis, it is reasonable to conclude that sufficient undeveloped land is present in the Property area to accommodate the work programs recommended in this report and also for future develop activities, if warranted.
+On this basis, it is reasonable to conclude that sufficient undeveloped land is present in the Property area to accommodate the work programs recommended in this report and also for future mining develop activities, if warranted.
 It will be necessary for Magna Terra to arrange access agreements with landowners to carry out such programs.
-Such agreements were not in place at the Report date.
+Such agreements were not in place at the Effective Date or Amended Report Date of this Technical Report.